River Roach: Water quality

 The Environment Agency measure the water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish, and chemical status, which compares the concentrations of various chemicals against known safe concentrations.
 Chemical status is rated good or fail.
 All of the tributaries above Rochford are designated as "heavily modified", which means that the channels have been altered by human activity, and the criteria for this designation are defined by the Water Framework Directive.

 The water quality of the Roach system was as follows in 2019.

 The water quality improved after 2014, when all of the streams above Rochford had a chemical status of fail.
-However, like many rivers in the UK, the chemical status changed from good back to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.
+However, like most rivers in the UK, the chemical status changed from good back to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.

 The Food Standards Agency imposed a ban on the catching of shellfish in March 2015, when extremely high levels of the pathogen E. coli were found in the reach at Barton Hall.
 The problem was traced to faulty plumbing at a number of homes, which resulted in raw sewage entering the river.
 Although Anglian Water were not responsible for the faulty workmanship, they rectified the problem, and carried out other work to the sewage system.
 The fishing ban was lifted in February 2017, when pathogen levels had returned to safe levels.